tier4/caret_doc/docs/visualization/path/response_time.md

 ## Stacked Bar

-The following scripts generate stacked bar graphs of response time or path latency.
+The following scripts generate stacked bar graphs of response time.
-Horizontal axis of the stacked bar graph means timeseries and vertical axis means `Response time` in worst case or `Path latency` in best case.
+Horizontal axis of the stacked bar graph means timeseries and vertical axis means `Response time` in the worst case or in the best case.

 ```python
 # plot worst case